 Rather than surrounding ourselves with crowds and dealing with haggling at the old medina, we opted for the upscale Morocco Mall.
 The contrast between the two options is massive.

 Once inside, we could have been in just about any modern city around the world.
-Except, this is the largest shopping mall in Africa.
+Although, this is the largest shopping mall in Africa.

 The three levels featured many familiar shops.
 To my surprise, much of the signage was in English rather than either of the official languages (Arabic or Berber) or the unofficial French language.